 The caye offers nearby Barrier Reef diving and is well-known among the backpacking community as a low cost island destination.
 Hostels and affordable lodging are one of the mainstays of tourism activity in Caye Caulker.
 The Caye Caulker Marine Reserve is available for diving and snorkeling – the Belize Barrier Reef is but one mile from the island.
 Marine and ecotourism fans can do manatee tours from Caye Caulker.
 Swimming with these peaceful mammals is not allowed but juvenile manatee often swim right up to boats to satisfy their curiosity and delight visitors.

 Caye Caulker was uninhabited until the middle of the nineteenth century, when a small number of the refugees fleeing civil war on Mexico’s Yucatan Peninsula ended up there.
 The settlers planted coconuts and eventually developed a profitable fishing industry based on cooperatives.
 The demographics generally reflect that of northern Belize – mostly Latino / Mestizo.
 But in recent years a small Creole community, mainly immigrants from Belize city has developed.
-Beginning in the 1960′s, small numbers of tourists began visiting Caye Caulker.
+Beginning in the 1960’s, small numbers of tourists began visiting Caye Caulker.
 Tourism has increased substantially since then, especially since the new airstrip was built at the outskirts of town in 1992.
 But Caye Caulker is still quiet, unhurried and relaxing beach town.
 Caye Caulker is locally known as the poor man’s Ambergris Caye, and still retains the cachet of a place for backpackers and budget travelers and those seeking high times.

 Caye Caulker And The Split